-This simply is a technical term meaning to keep your room light on for 18 or more hours to expose eggs, caterpillars, or pupae to summer conditions; coaxing them to avoid hibernation.
+This simply is a technical term meaning to keep your room light on for 18-24 hours to expose eggs, caterpillars, or pupae to summer conditions; coaxing them to avoid hibernation.

 High Humidity (1)Eggs, larvae, or pupae of some species groups will avoid diapause if exposed to timely high humidity.
 This is hopefully intutive because these conditions, in the right physiogeographic regions, promote new growth of larval host plants and adult nectar plants.